Yangon faces challenges with waste management. Minimize plastic use and dispose of trash responsibly.

 Resources of water are under pressure.
 Be mindful of water usage during your stay.

-Respectful interaction and awareness of local customs are integral to responsible travel.
+Respectful interaction and awareness of local customs are essential for responsible travel.

 Local and international organizations historically preserved Yangon's colonial-style buildings and heritage arts.